sebastian-sauer/gitea-conventional-comments-button/README.md

 This is a tiny extension that adds a conventional comment button to gitea pull request comments, allowing to quickly leave a structured semantic comment during your PR reviews!

+This extension only works with gitea versions >= 1.20.

 ## Attribution

 This project was forked from https://gitlab.com/conventionalcomments/conventional-comments-button to make it usable with gitea.